jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 * ~36:20 Does Fedora include proprietary Nvidia drivers?
 Why or why not?
 * ~45:00 Does Fedora say "Linux" or "GNU/Linux"?
 * ~46:12 Who is the most famous Fedora user?
-* ~1:01:00 What is the difference between CentOS and RHEL?

 ### Lab